zeroentropy-ai/zbench/README.md

 # zbench

-> zELO Method: For a given query and K candidate documents, using an Ensemble of large LLMs to annotate pairwise "battles" between candidate documents.
-Then, calculating ELO scores for all of the documents.
+> **zELO Method**: For a given query and K candidate documents, use an Ensemble of large LLMs to annotate pairwise "battles" between candidate documents.
+Then, calculate ELO scores for all of the documents via [bradley-terry](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model).
+We call this final score a **zELO score**.

 **zbench** is a comprehensive platform for annotating query-to-document relevancy and backtesting performance of custom rerankers and initial retrieval methods.
 It uses an ensemble of state-of-the-art LLM models to generate high-quality annotations using the **zELO** rating system, and provides tools for evaluating retriever performance using NDCG and recall metrics.